-If there is no bid item for temporary soil stabilization measures, payment therefor is considered to be included in the bid item for prepare water pollution control program or in the bid item for prepare stormwater pollution prevention plan, as applicable.
+If there is no bid item for temporary soil stabilization measures, payment therefor is considered to be included in the various items of work.

 The payment quantity for temporary sediment control bid items paid for by the length is the length measured along the centerline of the installed material.